 I have been wanting for some time to make a Bertie baby blanket in a quality yarn, and recently had the opportunity to make one on commission.

 Made in Drops cotton merino cream, powder pink, lilac and lavender on a 5mm hook.
-I started with a chain of 91 stiches to make a 9 motif wide blanket.
+I started with a chain of 92 stiches to make a 91 double crochet starting row and a 9 motif wide blanket.
 The final blanket measures 77 x 60cm and took 4 balls of cream, and just over 1 ball of each of the pink colours.
 In total it weighs 340g

 It is being gifted to a very ‘pink’ new mum – and I think she will love it!